 Water is a non-negotiable, consumable requirement, and it's a vector for diseases - especially in emergencies.

 Also, if you've already grabbed a Lifestraw or Sawyer filter, we're not knocking you.
 Taking *some* step is better than nothing.
 But, you need to have a realistic assessment of what you can expect if you have to press it into serve in a post-Disaster environment.
-For this reason, if you laugh at a $100 water filter, but you've got a $1000 AR-15, now would be a good time to consider your priorities.
+For this reason, if you laugh at a $100 water filter, but you've got a safe full of $1000+ AR-15s, now would be a good time to consider your priorities.

 A last point on this: we say often that water is a non-negotiable, consumable requirement.
 What this means is "You can never carry enough".
 Period.